porcinus/FreeplayInfo2Overlay/README.md

 ### Overlay is displayed low battery icon when low battery gpio pin 'not trigger'
 Add argument ' -lowbatreverselogic' to nns-overlay-deamon run script line.

-### Overlay ADC settings are good but battery voltage is a little off
-Sometime ADC chip report a little wrong value because of input impedance or capacitance.
-To correct this, use '-adcoffset', this argument allow a positive or a negative voltage correction directly apply to the computed battery voltage.